rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 Finite-state machine models were closely linked to the development of artificial neural nets theories early in the history of digital computing and scholarly artificial intelligence research.

 In their seminal 1943 work on logic in artificial neural networks, [McCulloch & Pitts](https://home.csulb.edu/~cwallis/382/readings/482/mccolloch.logical.calculus.ideas.1943.pdf) presented a finite state model of on/off neurons linked by thresholded synapses linked somewhat comparable with those of biological neurons.
+This was one of the root theories of connectionist AI and 'thinking machine' research.

 Marvin Minsky's foundational 1967 textbook [Computation: Finite and Infinite Machines](https://archive.org/details/computationfinit0000mins/page/n4/mode/1up) extended McCulloch and Pitts figurative neuronal networks into larger layered models that could perform logical and mathematical functions.

-Remarkably, Minsky noted at the outset of of his work (and at the years of MIT EE lectures
+Remarkably, Minsky noted at the outset of of this work (and during MIT EE lectures it formalized) that his binary (on/off) FSM 'neurons' were *not* intended to represent biological nerve cell behaviors.
+The focus was rather on demonstrating mathematically

-paved the way for contemporary deep neural networks.

 #### Beyond On/off Neuron Models: To Resting, Spiking, Bursting, Transducing, and Multi-State Dynamics
 Review of bursting neuron mechanisms and types: